-- This shows you the report period for the page you are on.
+- This shows you the reporting period for the page you are on.
 This is very important if you have filters applied either from the slicers to the left of this canvas or from the filters panel on the right.

 This page gives you an overview of how your network is performing.
-The colour and indicator for engaged communities compares the same number from the previous report period.
+The colour and indicator for engaged communities compare the same number from the previous report period.
 You should always strive to beat your engagement from the previous period.

-- An engaged community member is any member who has joined a community and has had at least one MAE Action for the report period.
+- An engaged community member is any member who has joined a community and has had at least one MAE Action for the reporting period.
 Each member is counted once regardless of how many communities they have joined or activity thereafter.